0 User Reviews

 Speed test results

-If you want to test for yourself, you can use ProPrivacy's hassle-free leak testing tool to see how it is performing for you.
+If you want to test the VPN for yourself, you can use our in-house leak testing tool to see how it is performing for you.

-Trust.Zone is based in the Seychelles, a tax haven which has no mandatory data retention laws, domestic internet surveillance, or ties to the Five Eyes spying alliance.
+Trust.Zone is based in the Seychelles, a tax haven that enforces no mandatory data retention laws or invasive domestic internet surveillance.
+It also has no official ties to the Five Eyes spying alliance.
 For this reason, it is an excellent place for a privacy service to be based.

 All our VPN servers around the world ARE NOT storing any log files to keep your privacy safe.
 All the usage data is anonymous and not connected to your real, public IP address.